munircontractor/HPS-AuctionGame/README.md

 ## Game State
 ```
-'finished' : whether the game has finished
+'finished': whether the game has finished
-'auction_round' : current auction round
+'auction_round': current auction round
-'bid_item' : auction item in this round
+'bid_item': auction item in this round
-'bid_winner' : winner in this round
+'bid_winner': winner in this round
-'winning_bid' : winning bid in this round
+'winning_bid': winning bid in this round
 ```

 ## Client